qiaoliang/markdown-to-wechat/instructions/instruction.md

   - If there are format issues, notify the user with detailed information.
 - **`-a post`**:
   - First, perform the format suitability check.
-  - If all checks pass, publish all articles along with their referenced images.
-"Publish" means moving all Markdown files to a specific location and all related images to another specific location.
-These locations are obtained from environment variables.
+  - If all checks pass, publish all articles along with their referenced images:
+    - Get the target home directory from environment variable `HUGO_TARGET_HOME`
+    - Copy Markdown files to `{HUGO_TARGET_HOME}/content/blog`
+    - Copy related images to `{HUGO_TARGET_HOME}/static/img/blog`
+    - Notify the user about the publishing results

 ### Front - Formatting for Hugo
 - **Format Consistency**: